Term (logic): Structural equality

-Structural equal terms need to agree in their variable names.
+Structurally equal terms need to agree in their variable names.

 In contrast, a term t is called a renaming, or a variant, of a term u if the latter resulted from consistently renaming all variables of the former, i.e. if u = tσ for some renaming substitution σ.
 In that case, u is a renaming of t, too, since a renaming substitution σ has an inverse σ−1, and t = uσ−1.
 Both terms are then also said to be equal modulo renaming.
 In many contexts, the particular variable names in a term don't matter, e.g. the commutativity axiom for addition can be stated as x+y=y+x or as a+b=b+a; in such cases the whole formula may be renamed, while an arbitrary subterm usually may not, e.g. x+y=b+a is not a valid version of the commutativity axiom.

 Ground and linear terms

 The set of variables of a term t is denoted by vars(t).

 A term that doesn't contain any variables is called a ground term; a term that doesn't contain multiple occurrences of a variable is called a linear term.

 For example, 2+2 is a ground term and hence also a linear term, x⋅(n+1) is a linear term, n⋅(n+1) is a non-linear term.
 These properties are important in, for example, term rewriting.